 Also known as an initial payment, a deposit is the amount of money you pay before you take the car away.

 Typically, the more deposit you put down, the more you can borrow, as you’re actually borrowing less.

 For example, if the car you want is £10,000, if you make no deposit, you’re borrowing £10,000.
 But if you make a £2,000 deposit, you’re only borrowing £8,000.

 So, even though it’s the same car and the same price, there’s a higher chance of you being accepted for the £10,000 car if you make a deposit.

-However, we understand that not everyone is able or wants to make a deposit on their new car.
+However, we understand that not everyone can or wants to make a deposit on their new car.
 That’s why all our vehicles come with a £0 deposit option.

-Another thing a lender will take into consideration when deciding how much you can borrow for car finance is the running costs of the vehicle.
+Another thing a lender will consider when deciding how much you can borrow for car finance is the running costs of the vehicle.
 And you should, too.

-If your monthly repayment is going to put you on the very edge of your disposable income, or worse, a lender may not offer you the full amount.
+If your monthly repayment will put you on the very edge of your disposable income, or worse, a lender may not offer you the full amount.

 And you also need to remember that when you get a new car, it’s not just the monthly repayment you need to consider.

 There’s also the cost to insure, fuel, vehicle tax and maintenance.
 You can include some of these costs in your monthly payment with some of our vehicles.